se-edu/learningresources/contents/performance/PerformanceProfiling.md

 ## Overview

-Performance profiling involves collecting data (such as function timings) about a program to identify areas with performance issues.
-It is a tool that is usually used in code optimization.
+A performance profiler is a tool which collects data (such as function timings) about your program to identify the areas with performance issues, commonly used in code optimization.
 CPU sampling and instrumentation are the two most common types of performance profiling methods.

 * **CPU sampling**: Collects *samples* at fixed intervals, which provides an overview of your program's performance
 * **Instrumentation**: Collects detailed *elapsed timings* about your program